ArnavD74/Java-Projects/readme.md

 ### 3. **Java Chess**

 -   A fully functional chess game implemented in Java using Object-Oriented Programming principles.
 The game features a chessboard with pieces that follow standard movement rules.
-It supports **Player vs. Player** or **Player vs. AI** modes, with check, checkmate, and special moves like castling and en passant.
+It supports Player vs. Player gameplay, with check, checkmate, and special moves like castling and en passant.